 Where space permits, a kitchen island epitomizes a fully luxurious addition to your home.
-They are great for congregating around with friends and family, and spacious enough to make light work of preparing for entertaining guests.
+They are great for congregating around with friends and family, and spacious enough to make light work of preparing for, and entertaining guests.

-LWK Kitchens are frequently asked to design kitchens featuring islands and as a result have designed and installed kitchen islands in a wide variety of styles and configurations.
-LWK Kitchens designers' have developed the expertise to advise you on the aesthetics and latest trends, but also on the practicalities of such designs.
-The information below will help give you some food for thought, but to get the best advice which is personalised to your specific circumstances it is well worth the trip to one of our London Showrooms.
+LWK Kitchens are frequently asked to design kitchens with islands and as a result have designed and installed kitchen islands in a wide variety of styles and configurations.
+LWK Kitchens designers have developed the expertise to advise you on the aesthetics and latest trends, but also on the practicalities of such designs.
+The information below will help give you some food for thought, but to get the best advice personalised to your specific circumstances it is well worth the trip to one of our beautiful London Showrooms.

-At an early stage of your kitchen design process it is worth thinking about what you want to do at your kitchen island, particularly if you intend to use it as a fully-functional/working area of your kitchen.
+At an early stage of your kitchen design process think about what you want to do at your kitchen island, particularly if you intend to use it as a fully-functional, working area of your kitchen.

-Frequently our clients wish to be able to sit at /around an island in their kitchen, and there are some important questions that must be answered to ensure you have a design that easily enables this.
-A standard kitchen work surface is 90cm- too low to sit at comfortably atop a stool, but too high to sit at on a chair.
-We know how to produce designs that ensure you are both happy with the style and comfort of your island kitchen design; be it a 100mm thick worktop, split levels, glass overlays, or increased furniture heights etc. Whatever your specific need you will find the benefit of our design knowledge invaluable in incorporating the subtleties of these points.
+Many clients want to be able to sit at, or around their kitchen island.
+At LWK Kitchens we know how to produce designs that ensure you are happy with both the style and comfort of your island design.
+For example, a standard kitchen work surface is 90cm- too low to sit at comfortably atop a stool, but too high to sit at on a chair.
+So be it a 100mm thick worktop, split levels, glass overlays, or increased furniture heights, we will work with you to get the right fit, in both size and style.
+Whatever your specific need you will find the benefit of our design knowledge invaluable in incorporating the subtleties of these points.

 Latest design trends for kitchen islands